DevDema/RestCountriesApp/README.md

 Afterwards, the application moves you to the countries full list, where you can filter the countries you want.\
 By clicking on a specific country, you move to the details of that specific country.

-Loading screen:
+Loading screen and notifications:\
 ![Loading screen](screenshots/loading.png)

-Notifications of downloads:
 ![Two notifications](screenshots/notifications.png)

-List of countries:
+List of countries and details:\
 ![Various countries in cards](screenshots/list.png)

-Details of a country screen:
 ![Italy details](screenshots/details.png)

 ## Project structure

 This project follows MVVM clean architecture principles and structure.
 It contains: